cyberdime-dev/rei-toolkit/README.md

 ---

 *This project showcases modern web development skills, real estate domain expertise, and commitment to code quality and user experience.
 Built with passion for creating tools that solve real-world problems in the real estate investment community.*

+## 📜 Licensing

+This repository uses dual licensing:

+- Community Core: AGPL-3.0-only
+- Commercial Premium: BSL-1.1 (with Change Date to Apache-2.0)

+See `LICENSES.md` for details and `licensing/feature-map.json` for feature boundaries.
+Usage of the "REI Toolkit" name and logo is covered by `TRADEMARKS.md`.
+Contributions require a CLA; see `CONTRIBUTING.md`.